The Ultimate Brother Toner Guide (2025)

 Depending on how often you print, you can get years of use from a genuine Brother toner cartridge.

-How long do Brother toner cartridges last?
-Unlike ink, toner is dry power sealed in an airtight container.
+Unlike ink, toner is dry powder sealed in an airtight container.
 As long as your toner cartridge isn’t damaged, the toner inside should last for years.

-Does Brother toner expire?
 No, but you should still store your toner properly to extend the life of your Brother toner.

 What should I do if my Brother toner is light on my printouts?